-If a nurse or midwife is the subject of two or more separate referrals, the panel considering an interim order must consider information about all of the referrals.
+If a nurse, midwife or nursing associate is the subject of two or more separate referrals, the panel considering an interim order must consider information about all of the referrals.
 If the panel decides that an interim order is necessary, it should not automatically impose an interim suspension order, but should first consider whether an interim conditions of practice order would be sufficient and proportionate.

 Disclosure of interim ordersBack to top

 Interim order hearings will generally be in held in public.
-Details of any interim order made will be disclosable, although hearings (or parts of hearings) that relate solely to the nurse or midwife’s health are always held in private.
+Details of any interim order made will be disclosable, although hearings (or parts of hearings) that relate solely to the nurse, midwife or nursing associate’s health are always held in private.
 Similarly, details of any part of a hearing that is held in private for reasons other than health are not disclosable to enquirers.

 Article 31(6)(b) of the Order requires the panel reviewing an existing order to take account of the new concerns as part of new evidence relevant to the order.